leonibr/community-extensions-cache-postgres/README.md

 1. If you already use PostgreSQL, this package avoids the need for additional caching solutions like Redis, reducing infrastructure overhead.
 1. Optimized for fast read and write operations with PostgreSQL, providing excellent caching performance.
 It is not a competitor to Redis, but it is a good alternative for some scenarios.
-1. Dstributed cache supports scaling of multiple instances and high loads.
+1. Distributed cache supports scaling of multiple instances and high loads.
 1. Simple setup process using standard ASP.NET Core / .NET Core dependency injection.
 1. Provides flexible configuration options including cache expiration policies, background cleanup tasks, read-only mode, and more.
 1. Benefit from the power of open source and a community-driven approach to caching.